The Heartbeat of Assam

 Traditional Attire

-Women wear the elegant Mekhela Sador, often in shades of cream and red silk.
-Men wear Dhoti and Gamosa, with the Gamosa being a powerful symbol of Assamese culture and respect.
+Women don the graceful Mekhela Sador, typically in cream and red silk hues.
+Men attire themselves in Dhoti and Gamosa, the latter embodying Assamese pride and tradition.